anandpdoshi/anandpdoshi.github.io/portfolio/_posts/2017-04-27-sketchpad.md

 ---
 layout: portfolio
-title: "SketchPad: Interaction Design"
+title: "SketchPad: ann app for learning to sketch"
 excerpt: "Designing a tool that teaches you how to sketch"
 category: portfolio
-src: /assets/others/learning-to-sketch/SketchPad Splash Screen thumbnail.png
+src: /assets/projects/sketchpad/sketchpad-thumbnail.jpg
+redirect_from: "/portfolio/learning-to-sketch.html"
 ---